 A linked list is a chain of list nodes, where each node points to the next using a pointer.
 Linked lists are stored noncontiguously in memory, allowing nodes to be stored in any available memory location.
 This structure allows for quick insertion or deletion of nodes anywhere in the linked list without reorganizing the entire data structure.

-Linked lists are great for quick operations.
+Singly linked lists are great for quick operations at the beginning.
 You can add or remove items at the beginning in constant time.
-Inserting or deleting in the middle is also fast if you know where to do it.
-Each list node connects to the next with a pointer, letting you move through the list step by step.
+Each list node connects to the next node with a pointer, letting you move through the list step-by-step.
 You can also easily split or join lists by changing just a few pointers.

 Operations | Time | Space |